hectorqlucero/rs/README.md

 ## Database migrations
 Go to project directory and type: lein migrate

+## Populate table with default values
+Go to project directory and type: lein database

 ## Running
 Go to project directory and type: Lein run